 - Week 1: Review your sponsor’s project materials and create a project plan with team members.

 - Week 2: Collect data, conduct research and analysis, and identify metrics.

 - Week 3: Conduct cost/benefit analysis and develop recommendations.

 - Week 4: Group presentation and report summarizing your findings.

-Employers interested in sponsoring a project for NU VIEW have a 10-15 hour time commitment spread out over 2-3 months.
+Organizations interested in sponsoring a project for NU VIEW have a 10-15 hour time commitment spread out over 2-3 months.
 Below is a breakdown of the timeline:

 - Prior to Workshop: Provide project scope, project materials, and introduction video.

 - Weeks 1-3: Leverage communications tool to interact with students online in real-time to address questions as they arise and provide feedback and mentorship as students complete your deliverable.

 - Week 4: Attend a live session with students where student groups will present their findings and recommendations.

 Able to attend weekly live sessions with students as desired.